kasparsj/Circuit/README.md

 - receive values of 51 knobs
 - set values of 51 knobs
 - receive note on/off events
-- receive program change events for synth1 and 2
+- receive program change events

 The knobs are segregated by section: